Henrico County assistance programs.

 Salvation Army Family Services Assistance Program

-This will assists families and individuals in Richmond and Henrico County with basic human needs.
-They focus on a few specific areas including rent, housing expenses, utilities, food aid, and clothing.
-The assistance program will also provide financial assistance, including mortgage and rent assistance, food, household items, seasonal assistance (such as Thanksgiving, Christmas, etc.), and clothing vouchers.
-(804) 225-7470.
-Find additional mortgage and foreclosure programs.
+This will assists families and individuals in Richmond as well as across Henrico County with meeting basic human needs.
+They focus on a few specific areas including rent, housing expenses, utilities, medications, free food or clothes, and clothing.

 Free health care from Fan Free Clinic

 Free health care, dental cleanings and medical services are offered at the health care clinic.
 Programs are provided through multiple day and evening clinic sessions each week.
 Over 10,000 people receive health care services every year.